-You will have some pain from your incision(s) after your surgery.
+You’ll have some pain from your incision(s) after your surgery.
 Your doctor and nurse will ask you about your pain often.
-You will get medication to manage your pain as needed.
+You’ll get medication to manage your pain as needed.
 If your pain isn’t relieved, please tell your doctor or nurse.
 It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 How will I manage my diabetes?

-During your hospital stay, you will see an endocrinologist (a doctor who specializes in treating diabetes and other problems with the endocrine system) and a diabetes nurse educator.
-This nurse will work closely with you and your caregiver to prepare you for managing your diabetes.
-You will be taught:
+During your hospital stay, you’ll see an endocrinologist (doctor who specializes in treating diabetes and other problems with the endocrine system) and a diabetes nurse educator.
+This nurse will work closely with you to help you get ready to manage your diabetes.
+You’ll be taught: